AI agent file conflicts

 Prevent AI agent file conflicts before diffs collide.

-RAAV uses file claims, branch lanes, and conflict checks so agents avoid overlapping edits — with swimlanes to watch and an audit trail to supervise.
+RAAV uses file claims, branch lanes, and conflict checks to catch overlapping work before the edits collide.

 What RAAV gives agents